Passport and Border Info

 Do I need a passport book/card?

-YES.
-As of May 2025 (newly updated), adults AND children should be prepared to show their passport book/card when ENTERING Mexico.
+MAYBE.
+As of January 2026 (newly updated), the Mexican Border Patrol has not been checking any paperwork for the past few months, but that can change at any moment.
+Last year, it was strictly enforced that adults AND children should be prepared to show their passport book/card when ENTERING Mexico.
 You'll need the number to apply for the FMM (please see more FMM info below).

-Going back into the US, all travelers 16 and over require passports (books/cards) at all land border crossings.
-However, citizens will never be denied entry to the US (for instance if you lost it).
+Going back into the US, officially all travelers 16 and over require passports (books/cards) at all land border crossings.
+However, citizens will never be denied entry to the US (for instance: if you lost it).

 Starting May 7, 2025, domestic air travel (and more locations) will require a "Real ID".
 Current regular Arizona driver's licenses are NOT "Real ID".
 Don't bother upgrading your DL --just get a Passport Card to do both.